sz7kow/sportradar-coding-task/README.md

 # Sportradar Coding Task

-This is a solution to sport radar coding task.
+This is a solution to the sport radar coding task.

 ## Table of contents